Skip to main content

 • · Alert configurations & notification routing

-• · API token hashes (keyed BLAKE2b, plaintext shown once at creation)
+• · API token hashes (plaintext shown once at creation)

 • · Audit log of security-relevant events